SonyCyberSec/Cybersecurity-Portfolio/README.md

 ---

 ## 🚀 Status
 **Actively adding new labs every week.
-Course and Certification git statusin progress.**
+Course and Certification in progress.**